Charging Station Damage: Who is Liable for Electrical Surges?

 • Contact Your Insurance: Provide them with the station ID and your telematics data.
 They are better equipped to fight the CPO’s legal team than an individual owner.

-Common Pitfalls in Liability Claims
+Common Pitfalls in Claims

 Many EV owners lose their cases because they inadvertently admit fault.
 Using a "non-UL listed" charging cable or a third-party J1772-to-NACS adapter that isn't certified by the vehicle manufacturer can void your warranty and shift liability to you.
 Even if the station surged, the CPO will argue your uncertified adapter caused the resistance buildup.